-In exceptional circumstances the Principal and Chief Executive or Vice Principal - Finance and Corporate Services can authorise the fact that the ordering and tendering procedures do not need to be followed.
-Where the tendering procedure is not followed then the Vice Principal - Finance and Corporate Services will inform the Policy and Resources Committee at its next meeting.
+In exceptional circumstances the Principal and Chief Executive or Vice Principal - Finance and Corporate Services can authorise the fact that the ordering and tendering procedures have not been followed.
+Where the tendering procedure is not followed then the Vice Principal - Finance and Corporate Services will inform the Policy and Resources Committee annually.